CyberFlameGO/svnpython/Doc/library/functions.rst

    topic, and a help page is printed on the console.
 If the argument is any other kind of object, a help page on the object is generated.

-   This function is added to the built-in namespace by the :mod:`site` module.

    .. versionadded:: 2.2